v47-io/tmdb-api-client/README.md

 - Spring Boot Webflux (`spring-boot-starter`)
 - [Quarkus][tmdb-api-client-quarkus] (`quarkus`)

+__All integrations except the Java 11 HttpClient based implementation (also standalone) and the Quarkus client are deprecated and won't get any major updates except critical fixes ensuring they are secure and test ok.__

 [tmdb-api-client-quarkus]: https://github.com/v47-io/tmdb-api-client-quarkus-ext

 Adding support for more frameworks is fairly trivial, only a small adapter needs to be